HarrisonKramer/optiland/docs/developers_guide/getting_started.rst

 .. code-block:: bash

    python example_simulation.py

+Alternatively, you can run the script in an interactive Python environment like Jupyter Notebook.

 You should see a 2D plot of rays passing through the lens.
 Experiment with different parameters (e.g., radius of curvature, conic) to observe how the system behaves.